 - Confirm that the salary they are being offered in Canada is consistent with their specialized knowledge.
 Because the salary of a specialist is typically above average, the salary offered must be above current prevailing wage levels for that occupation as determined by the officer.

-These new rules imposed in June of 2014 do not apply to individuals pursuing Intra-Company Transfers through free trade agreements with Canada, such as the North American Free Trade Agreement (NAFTA).
+These new rules imposed in June of 2014 do not apply to individuals pursuing Intra-Company Transfers through free trade agreements with Canada, such as the Canada-United-States-Mexico Agreement (CUSMA).

 To find out if you qualify for this type of work permit and to learn how FWCanada can help you with your application, fill out our assessment form.